 • St. Joseph is the man God chose to raise Jesus.
-He was a carpenter and listened to God when sick.
+He was a carpenter and listened to God when God told him that Mary would have God's son.

+On these days, think about ways you can listen to God, help someone to learn, or help someone who is sick.
 Can you make a card to let someone know that you are thinking of them?
 Can you help someone younger than you?
 How can you share the love of Jesus?